FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 6. Select the CS tube (position 9) as the “Capillary shutdown” tube, as system won’t be in use immediately.
 ![wells.png](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/wells.png?raw=true)
 <img align="right" width="100" height="100" src="https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/wells.png?raw=true">

+##### Capillary Shutdown

+1. The “Capillary Shutdown” procedure is automatically done at the end of the “Clean” procedure.
+2. The capillary is placed into a tube of water and can stay like this until acquisition without any risk of drying particles on the capillary glass wall.

+##### Backflushig the Fluid System

+1. If the fluid system is suspected as being blocked, click “Backflush” on the easyCheck screen, or any Guava assay screen.
+A message should appear on the screen with a prompt to select the well/tube to be used for backflushing – the default position is w1, conaining 100ul of bleach